 Background

 being such a good boy was to go outside.

-Copyright 2011- J. Dunne.
+Copyright 2010- J. Dunne.
 All rights reserved.
 The photographs and instructions on this page are the property of the author.
-Do not reproduce or copy without written permission from the author.
+Do not reproduce or copy for public use without written permission from the author.

+Background